Farm Tour

 A fun and educational day for new and seasoned gardeners.

-From there, take Cedar Flat Road to Williams Highway and stop at Good Life Farm (25).
-At this regenerative and sustainable flower farm, you can learn how to garden without synthetic fertilizers or pesticides.
+From there, take Cedar Flat Road to Williams Highway and stop at Good Life Farm (15).
+At this regenerative and sustainable flower farm, you can learn about germinating seeds, irrigation, fertilizers, compost, and cover-cropping.

 -

-Taste and experience farms from Rogue River to Grants Pass to Ashland.
+Taste and experience farms from the Sams Valley to the Applegate Valley.

 -